Advertiser disclosure

 Do College Rankings Matter?

 As students and their parents search for the right college, one of the first places they turn is college rankings.
 But do college rankings matter?
-While they might be one tool to help decide on a college, they are by no means the most important one.
+While they might be one tool to help decide on a college, rankings are by no means the most important one.
 Let’s talk about how college rankings are determined to show you what they actually mean.
 Then, we’ll discuss the ways in which you can use them to help inform your choice.
-Finally, we’ll go over the ways in which they are not useful.

 How are college rankings determined?